 Reserved seat Grandstands 1 & 2 are wheelchair accessible.
 General admission Grandstand 10 is also wheelchair accessible.

 The paddock is a garage area that houses the transporters, race cars and team’s work area.
 It is considered the “locker room of auto racing”.
 The paddock allows up close viewing of race car preparation and teamwork.

 Can we visit Scott Fountain while at the event?

 Yes, all ticketholders and hospitality guests can visit historic Scott Fountain during the event.
 Winner Circle activities are held at Scott Fountain and can be viewed by the public as well.

 Ticket and admission materials begin shipping in mid-April.
 Most tickets purchased online, have the option of “print at home” or to be received digitally.
 An email will be sent once tickets have shipped.

 How do I get my tickets from Will Call?

-If your tickets are ordered after the mail cut-off date, you will need to pick your tickets up from Will Call; which is located at the Box Office in the Renaissance Center until the close of business the Thursday of race week.
+If tickets are ordered after the mail cut-off date, the tickets will need to be picked up from Will Call, which is located at the Box Office in the Renaissance Center until the close of business the Thursday of race week.
 Beginning the Friday of race weekend, Will Call is located at the Ticket Office on Belle Isle at Picnic Way & Riverbank Dr.